seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 Ha, ha!
 Publius, Publius, what hast thou done?
-See, see, thou hast shot off one of Taurus’ horns.
+See, see, thou hast shot off one of Taurus' horns.

 **MARCUS ANDRONICUS**
 This was the sport, my lord: when Publius shot,
-The Bull, being gall’d, gave Aries such a knock
+The Bull, being gall'd, gave Aries such a knock
-That down fell both the Ram’s horns in the court;
+That down fell both the Ram's horns in the court;
-And who should find them but the empress’ villain?
+And who should find them but the empress' villain?
-She laugh’d, and told the Moor he should not choose
+She laugh'd, and told the Moor he should not choose
 But give them to his master for a present.

 **TITUS ANDRONICUS**